nodejs/node/doc/api/tls.md

 The servers encrypt the entire session state and send it to the client as a "ticket".
 When reconnecting, the state is sent to the server in the initial connection.
-This mechanism avoids the need for server-side session cache.
+This mechanism avoids the need for a server-side session cache.
 If the server doesn't use the ticket, for any reason (failure to decrypt it, it's too old, etc.), it will create a new session and send a new ticket.
 See [RFC 5077][] for more information.